azurecitadel/azurecitadel.github.io/_pages/identity/identitycreateAD.md

 {% include toc.html %}

-## Create Windows Active Directory
+## Create Windows Active Directory Forest
 First we need to create a new Windows Active Directory Forest and Domain to use during this lab and we'll utilise an ARM template to do all the hard work.

 I will be creating a new on premise domain called **wildecompany.local** but you can create something relevant for you.